Bhavinkumar-Vegad/all-checklist/tester/quickchecklist-uat.md

-## User Acceptance:

-* [ ] Confirm the business owner listed the scenarios that mean "this is acceptable".
+## Before You Invite the Business User:

+* [ ] Environment is stable on a frozen SHA; you will not deploy mid-UAT without telling them.
+* [ ] Their accounts match real roles (branch manager, not superadmin “to make it easy”).
+* [ ] Data looks like theirs: real product names, their tax region, their timezone.
+* [ ] Scripts are scenario-based (“month-end close”) not “click menu 3”.
+* [ ] Known defects and workarounds are on a one-pager so UAT is not a bug-bash of old issues.

+## Scenarios That Matter:

-* [ ] Use real-ish data and the same roles the customer will use.
+* [ ] Happy path they bill the company on.
-* [ ] Walk the happy path without tester coaching unless they are stuck.
+* [ ] Their exception path (partial refund, split shipment, dual approval).
-* [ ] Confirm reports, emails, exports, and permissions match what was promised.

-## Fit and Finish:

-* [ ] Copy, dates, currency, and branding look correct to the owner.
+* [ ] Report/export they send to a regulator or finance — numbers match the UI.
-* [ ] Errors are understandable, not only technically accurate.
+* [ ] Permission: they cannot see another team’s records.
-* [ ] Performance feels acceptable on the owner's typical device and network.
+* [ ] Notification they rely on (email PDF, Slack) actually arrives.

-## Sign-Off:
+## During the Session:

+* [ ] You do not take the mouse unless they are blocked; note where they hesitate (UX debt).
-* [ ] Record pass, fail, or waived for each acceptance scenario.
+* [ ] Capture exact records they used (invoice #) for later debugging.
+* [ ] Timebox; park “would be nice” as tickets, not scope creep in UAT.

+## Evidence:

+* [ ] Pass/fail per scenario with tester/business name and date.
+* [ ] Screenshots of reports they care about.
-* [ ] List remaining defects the owner is willing to ship with.
+* [ ] Waivers: named person accepted a defect to ship.

+## Sign-off:

+* [ ] Written accept / accept-with-waivers / reject.
-* [ ] Get a written go / no-go, not only a verbal "looks good".
+* [ ] If reject: the failing scenario IDs, not a vibe.
-* [ ] Store the signed result with the release record.
+* [ ] Store the sign-off with the release, not only in chat.